Paul Buchheit: Career

 In 2010, Buchheit left Facebook to become a partner at the investment firm Y Combinator.
-From 2006 (when he started investing) until 2008, Buchheit invested about $1.21 million in 32 different companies. and he left Facebook to become a full-time angel investor.
+From 2006 (when he started investing) until 2008, Buchheit invested about $1.21 million in 32 companies..

 He continues to oversee angel investments of his own in "about 40" startups (by his own estimate) and is active with Y Combinator.

-Philanthropy

-In 2009, Buchheit set up Google Moderator to crowdsource ideas for the causes (501(c)3 non-profits) should benefit from his financial support.
-To quote him:

-Buchheit has donated to various health organizations since the death of his 33-year-old brother from pancreatic cancer.

-Buchheit has stated that he believes society has the technology and resources to provide adequate food, housing, education, and healthcare for everyone, using only a fraction of available labor and resources.
-In his view, this implies it is possible to put an end to wage slavery.
-Buchheit further stated:

-Honors and awards

-Buchheit won the 2011 The Economist innovation awards for the Computing and telecommunications field.
+Buchheit won the 2011 The Economist innovation awards in the computing and telecommunications field.